alantsov/voice-input/whisper.md

 - **Memory Usage**: By initializing the Whisper model on-demand (when F12 is pressed) rather than at startup, the application reduces memory usage when not actively transcribing.
 - **Model Selection**: Using the English-specific model for English transcription improves performance compared to the larger multilingual model.
+- **GPU Acceleration**: The application uses CUDA GPU acceleration when an NVIDIA GPU is available, significantly improving transcription speed.
-- **Transcription Time**: The time required for transcription depends on the length of the audio and the hardware capabilities (particularly GPU acceleration if available).
+- **Transcription Time**: The time required for transcription depends on the length of the audio and the hardware capabilities.
+With GPU acceleration, transcription can be several times faster than CPU-only processing.

 ## Dependencies